MartinPankraz/AzCosmosDB-OData-Shim/README.md

 > **Note** - Learn more about private connectivity for SAP NodeJS apps powered by distributed Azure CosmosDB NoSQL [here](https://blogs.sap.com/2023/01/27/sap-private-linky-swear-with-azure-global-scale-with-azure-cosmos-db-with-sap-private-link/).

+> **Note** - the OData shim is configured to be compatible with other Azure services too.
+Foundation for [Blob storage](GenericODataWebAPI.Blob/AzureBlobRepository.cs) is already present.

 ## Getting Started 🛫

 ### Prerequisites to replicate the blue print